(6 of us equal approximately 2.5 full time positions)

 Bev Friesen – Family Recreation Practitioner

 Bev has lived in the Eastman region her entire life.
-She has 20 years of experience working with children, youth and their families in various capacities and also works as a part-time Health Care Aide.
-She balances her passion for working with others by being active with her husband and 3 children.
+She has 20+ years of experience working with children, youth and their families in various capacities and also works as a part-time Health Care Aide.
+She balances her passion for working with others by being active with her husband and 3 (+1) children.
 She enjoys taking trips to Riding Mountain National Park to “rough it” in a cabin at Clear Lake, going for walks, reading, and watching sports.

 Angeline Martin – Family Recreation Practitioner

 After graduating with a diploma in Massage Therapy, Angeline moved to the Eastman region and managed her own Massage Therapy practice for 15 years.
 This experience, in addition to many years of volunteering with various organizations, has emphasized the importance of supporting and caring for those around her.
 Angeline has seen the benefit of recreation in her own life and the lives of her loved ones.
 She is excited to help children find new recreation opportunities and experiences.
 Angeline enjoys many different forms of recreation, her favourites being swimming, Pilates, helping her husband on his race car team, and cheering him on from the pits.
-She also loves to relax with a good book and two cats curled up beside her.
+She also loves to relax with a good book with her dog and cats curled up beside her.

-Michelle Plett – Family Recreation Practitioner
+Courtney Bangert-Murray – Family Recreation Practitioner

-Margie Bonekamp – Family Recreation Practitioner
+Madi Senkiw – Family Recreation Practitioner

 Moni Loewen – Executive Director